bircni/WeatherGetter/README.md

 ## Installation / Use

-Download your file in [Releases](https://github.com/ToiletCoders/WeatherGetter/releases) and doubleclick it
+Download your file in [Releases](https://github.com/ToiletCoders/WeatherGetter/releases) and doubleclick it.

 If you have any troubles please open an issue.